 I consider myself to be a pretty good artist.
-My education and profession (okay, back when I had one) is in the design field and I’m pretty good at the crafty stuff.
+My education and former profession is in the design field and I’m pretty good at craft stuff.
 I also think I’m a decent cook, so I figured with those two things going for me, decorating fancy sugar cookies would be right up my alley.
-Imagine my surprise (not to mention shattered ego and broken self confidence) when I attempted to play around with royal icing for the first time and my little masterpieces looked like something in a 1st grader’s art pile.
-They sucked.
-Big time.
+Imagine my surprise (not to mention shattered ego and broken self-confidence) when I attempted to play around with royal icing for the first time and my little masterpieces looked more like something in a 1st grader’s art pile.
 So I gave up on ever decorating fancy-schmancy cookies again.

-That was until I met this style of icing.
-Now my confidence is back in tact because my first batch turned out beautifully!
+That was until I met THIS style of icing.
+Now my confidence is back in tact because even my very first batch turned out beautifully!
 It’s super forgiving, easy to use, and it actually tastes good!
-The benefit of using an icing like this is that it dries to a solid sheen, making the cookies stackable and packable- perfect for giving.
+The benefit of using an icing like this is that it dries to a solid sheen, making the cookies stackable and packable- perfect for giving or displaying on a platter.
 With a soft, fluffy buttercream, there’s just no easy way to give them away so you have to eat them all yourself (which may be the plan, right??)
-Let’s get to it.
-Lots of pictures to post on this one!

-You will use this same recipe for both glazing and piping.
+Whisk up those few ingredients and you’ll have a nice glaze-y consistency.
+You’re going to use the same recipe for both glazing and piping.
 The way it is right now is the consistency you want for glazing.
-It’s smooth and thin, like in the picture below.
-It easily runs off the whisk in a pretty thin drizzle.
+It’s smooth and thin and it easily runs off the whisk in a pretty thin drizzle.

 Valentine Sugar Cookie Pops

 Spider Web Cookies